Facts of Benito Juárez, Tlaxcala

 In Benito Juárez, the number of people affiliated to health services in a private institution is 0.

-In Benito Juárez, 5 people are affiliated with health services in another institution.
+Of the total population, 5 people are affiliated with health services in another institution.

 Single and Married population in Benito Juárez, Tlaxcala